 You’ve got your trusted puke bucket by your side, a notification on your phone that you just spent a small fortune that evening, and a swirling voice in your head begging to know why you insist on doing this to yourself.

-Binge drinking is wreaking havoc on your beautiful body.
+Binge drinking is wreaking havoc on your body.
 What qualifies as binge drinking?

-According to the CDC, binge drinking is 4 or more drinks within the span of 2 hours for women and 5 or more within the same timespan for men.
+According to the CDC, binge drinking is four or more drinks within the span of 2 hours for women and five or more within the same timespan for men.
 At this point, you may be blushing a little because you know you’ve downed twice that amount in two hours on more than one occasion.

 We know that binge drinking increases the chances of us making an ass of ourselves and feeling pretty horrible the next day or two, but what else could be going on?

 Risks Associated with Binge Drinking:

 There are a number of health and safety risks you should know if you’re prone to binge drinking.

 When we’re young, it’s easy to fall victim to the immortality trap.